micmejia/bible-dump/NKJV/Genesis/Gen 14.md

 And he blessed him and said: "Blessed be Abram of God Most High, Possessor of heaven and earth;

 ###### 20
 And blessed be God Most High, Who has delivered your enemies into your hand."
-And he gave him [^f]a tithe of all.
+And he gave him a tithe of all.

 ###### 21
-Now the king of Sodom said to Abram, "Give me the [^g]persons, and take the goods for yourself."
+Now the king of Sodom said to Abram, "Give me the persons, and take the goods for yourself."

 ###### 22
 But Abram said to the king of Sodom, "I have raised my hand to the Lord, God Most High, the Possessor of heaven and earth,